 List of items for which bid is quoted (As per Format – IV)

-Copy of e-Transfer Receipt for submission of tender processing fee along with Format – V

-Copy of e- Transfer Receipt for submission EMD with Format-VI / Copy of Bank Guarantee/ Copy of exemption certificate (if any)
+Copy of e- Transfer Receipt for submission EMD with Format-V / Copy of Bank Guarantee/ Copy of exemption certificate (if any)

-Average annual turnover statement (Format – VII) along withaudited balance sheet.
+Average annual turnover statement (Format – VI) along with required documentary evidence to support the same.

-Documentary evidence like Purchase Orders, Contract Agreement to establish that the bidder who is not a manufacturer have experience of supplying similar medical equipmentat least 10% of the total requirement of each schedule quoted and the manufacturer from whom the goods are sourced have experience of supplying similar medical equipment at least 40% of the total requirement of each schedule quoted.
-In case the bidder is a manufacturer, the bidder should have experience of supplying similar medical equipment at least 50% of the total requirement of each schedule quoted.
+Documentary evidence like Purchase Orders, Contract Agreement to establish that the bidder who is not a manufacturer have experience of supplying similar medical equipment at least 10% of the total requirement of each schedule quoted and the manufacturer from whom the goods are sourced have experience of supplying similar medical equipment at least 40% of the total requirement of each schedule quoted.
+In case the bidder is a manufacturer, the bidder should have experience of supplying medical equipment at least 50% of the total requirement of each schedule quoted.

-The bidder or its principal manufacturer should submit Performance Certificate (not older than one year from date of publication of tender) to establish satisfactory supply and installation of the same equipment of at least 10% of the total requirement for each schedule quoted.The Performance Certificate issued to either/both to bidder (who is not a manufacturer) or/ and to Manufacturer will be accepted”.
+The bidder or its principal manufacturer should submit Performance Certificate (date of issuing of certificate should not be older than one year from the date of publication of tender) to establish satisfactory supply and installation of the sameequipment of at least 10% of the total requirement for each schedule quoted.The Performance Certificate issued to either/both to bidder (who is not a manufacturer) or/ and to Manufacturer will be accepted”.(PerformanceCertificate shouldbe same forMake &Model as it is offered / quoted).

 List of Installations of the offered model in Uttar Pradesh (government and private installations should be separately listed with name/designation of the contact person, phone number/fax/email/address along with other relevant details) if any.

-An affidavit of Rs.100 (Non-Judicial) as per Format- VIII should be submitted (Format- VIII)
+An affidavit of Rs.100 (Non-Judicial) as per Format- VII should be submitted.)

 List of Govt.
 Organizations to whom bidder is an existing Supplier.
-(As per format – IX)
+(As per format – VIII)

-Address, Contact number and other relevant details of Service Centre for the said equipments, in the State of Uttar Pradesh.
-(As per Format- X)
+Address, Contact number and other relevant details of Service Centre for the said equipment, in the State of Uttar Pradesh.
+(As per Format- IX)

 Copy of firm’s PAN card.